benjamincharity/angular-json-calendar/README.md

 **Optional:** `String`

-Pass in a string representing a valid [Angular date filter format][angular_date] to change how the default date is output in the default day template.
+Pass in a string representing a valid Moment.js [date filter format][moment_format] to change how the default date is output in the default day template.
+Moment.js [date filter format][moment_format]

 ```html
 <!-- Default is 'D' -->